jpuritz/dDocent/tutorials/Reference Assembly Tutorial.md

 rm pfile

 ```
 This is another example of a BASH for loop.
-It uses mawk to query the firt column and
+It uses mawk to query the first column and
 select data above a certain copy number (from 2-20) and prints that to a file.

 Take a look at the contents of uniqseq.data